francoispluchino/FxpRequireAssetBundle/README.md

   - the rewrite output path of asset
   - the common assets (assetic formulae dedicated to the require assets)
   - the locale asset defined by each asset and/or common assets
+  - the locale common assets (automatic, but can be overridden)

 Documentation
 -------------